Meet the ArtsBridge team. You’ll be glad you did.

 Julie Boyd is an accomplished Actor, Educator, Director and Coach based in New York City.
 She has decades of experience at the highest levels of University training programs and is the Director of the Fordham Summer Musical Theatre Workshop.
 New York acting credits include "The Man Who Came to Dinner" (Roundabout/PBS) directed by Jerry Zaks, and "Noises Off" (Broadway) directed by Michael Blakemore.
 Regional theatre includes productions at Long Wharf, the McCarter, the Kennedy Center, Williamstown, the Goodman, and the Guthrie.
 Boyd also works extensively in film and television.
 She received her BFA from the University of Utah and her MFA from Yale Drama School.
 Her in-depth knowledge of acting and training sets her apart as one of the best in the business whether she is teaching, directing or acting.
 Her gentle approach, coupled with her rigorous work ethic are her hallmarks of excellence.

-Ashton Byrum, Director of the School of Musical Theatre, University of Oklahoma
+Ashton Byrum, University of Oklahoma

 Professor and Director of the A. Max Weitzenhoffer School of Musical Theatre at the University of Oklahoma.
 Go Sooners!
 Following a long acting career in New York and around the world, Ashton earned his MFA in Directing with an emphasis in Musical Theatre from the University of Cincinnati College-Conservatory of Music (CCM) in 2010.
 He then went on to coordinate the Musical Theatre Performance program and serve as Associate Chair and Academic Director for the nation’s largest Theatre Department at Columbia College Chicago.
 He’s had the privilege of working with students that have gone on to Broadway, National Tours, Regional and stock theatres all over the country.
 Ashton's acting credits include three seasons on Broadway in Susan Stroman’s annual A Christmas Carol starring Tim Curry, F. Murray Abraham and Jim Dale, and he was featured in the National Touring companies of The Producers (US and Tokyo), Fiddler on the Roof with Theodore Bikel, the Tommy Tune revival of Grease! with Adrian Zmed, Sutton Foster and Marissa Jaret Winokur, Will Rogers FolliesI Love New York, and My Fair Lady (Europe).
 Ashton has also played roles in many regional productions around the country including: Titanic (Lyric Theatre of Oklahoma), The Music Man (Little Theatre on the Square), The Spitfire Grill (Idaho Shakespeare Festival and Arkansas Rep.), Forever Plaid (Flat Rock Playhouse, NC), Joseph…Dreamcoat and Cats (Ogunquit Playhouse, ME), West Side Story (Westchester Broadway Theatre, NY), Kingdom (World Premiere with the Denver Center Theatre Company), and he earned his Equity card in The Secret Garden at the Paper Mill Playhouse.
 His directing work includes Hello, Dolly!, Disney's Beauty and the Beast and How To Succeed in Business Without Really Trying at The Little Theatre on the Square, [title of show] and The Marvelous Wonderettes at Open Door Theatre in Chicago, Bye Bye Birdie and Annie Get Your Gun for the Wilmette Starlight Theatre; Anything Goes, Orpheus Descending, Urinetown and Godspell at CCM, and Rent, Victor/Victoria, Oklahoma!, Once On This Island, and Sweet Charity at Columbia College Chicago, and most recently Legally Blonde for the University of Oklahoma.
 Professor Byrum earned his undergraduate degree in Musical Theatre from Catawba College.
 Originally from Winston-Salem, NC, he and his wife, Gina, and their 10-year-old son, Dylan, moved to Norman, OK, from Oak Park, IL.

-Steve Cardamone, Senior Lecturer, BFA Actor Training, University of Minnesota
+Steve Cardamone, University of Minnesota

 Steve lives in Minneapolis with his brilliant wife Georgina Stoyles and amazing daughter Zoey.
-He has been part of the faculty for the University of Minnesota / Guthrie Theater BFA Actor Training Program since 2005, teaching Play Analysis, Acting Shakespeare, Auditioning, and Period Styles, and has directed several Shakespeare productions at the university and regionally.
+He has been part of the faculty for the University of Minnesota BFA Actor Training Program since 2005, teaching Play Analysis, Acting Shakespeare, Auditioning, and Period Styles, and has directed several Shakespeare productions at the university and regionally.
 Acting credits include roles at the Oregon, Idaho, Colorado, Texas, and Pennsylvania Shakespeare Festivals, Hope Repertory (Holland, MI), Riverside (Iowa City), and at Chicago area theaters.
 Originally from the Philadelphia area, Steve received his M.F.A. from the University of Delaware’s Professional Theater Training Program and was a founding member of the Shenandoah Shakespeare Express (now the American Shakespeare Center), taking part in four of their tours as both an actor and director.

 salvatore-champagne-headshot